How to become a patient transport service controller

 - some GCSEs, usually including English and maths, or equivalent, for an intermediate apprenticeship

-Paid or unpaid experience of working in healthcare would be useful.
+Paid or unpaid experience of administration in a clinical setting or work in other healthcare roles would be useful.
 You could contact the voluntary services co-ordinator or manager at your local NHS trust for advice about opportunities.

 You could apply directly to work as a patient transport service controller.